 Azek Building Products has a deck designer that could be useful to you.
 You’ll need to create an account and have Java installed but it does create a nifty 3D visualization of your desired designs with precise cut dimensions and material lists.

-Planning a New Porch for Your Mobile or Manufactured Home
+Planning a New Porch for Your Manufactured Home

 Once you’ve chosen the perfect deck or porch design for your manufactured home you’ll need to start planning the build.